vikerup/invoke-bruteluring/README.md

 ## Getting started

-invoke-bruteluring is a password spraying tool used to guess password on red team or Active Dirctory security assessments.
+invoke-bruteluring is a password spraying tool used to guess password on red team or Active Directory security assessments.

 ### Usage